Each year an estimated 48 million Americans

 , and parasites—can taint foods and liquids, each potentially associated with a different illness.

 Raw foods of animal origin are the most likely to be contaminated—that is, raw meat and poultry, raw eggs, unpasteurized milk, and raw shellfish.

-The most common causes of foodborne illness include the bacterial infections Campylobacter,
+The most common causes of foodborne illness include several kinds of bacterial infections.
+Campylobacter

-which spreads to humans through a variety of foods of animal origin, or through fecal contamination of plant-based foods, such as in the 2009 peanut- product outbreak; and E. coli
+spreads to humans through a variety of foods of animal origin, or through fecal contamination; the latter is what caused the 2015 meat-product outbreak from E. coli

 .
 Unlike the previous three bacterial foodborne pathogens, noroviruses easily spread from one infected person to another and can contaminate an environment, making them extremely difficult to eradicate from hotels, hospitals, nursing homes, cruise ships, and similar establishments where large numbers of people congregate.

 After you swallow a foodborne pathogen there may be a delay—the incubation period—before symptoms appear.
 This delay may range from hours to days.
 During the incubation period, the microbes pass through the stomach into the intestine, attach to the cells lining the intestinal walls, and begin to multiply there.
 Some types of microbes stay in the intestine.
 Some, like Vibrio cholerae